-The study was published by the Pew Research Center that reveals more millennials than ever are moving back home to live with the parent’s.
+A new Pew Research Center study reveals that more millennials than ever are moving back home to live with their parents.
 Additionally, more households than ever, over 18% of the population, are multi-generational, meaning more than two generations live in the same house.

-Why are the numbers on a growing trend?
-Since the 2007 global financial crisis, it has generally become harder and harder to find jobs despite the fact that millennials are college educated now more than ever.
+Why the growing trend?
+Since the 2007 global financial crisis, it has generally become more difficult to find jobs despite the fact that millennials are more educated than any other generation.
 With the lack of employment opportunities, that childhood home you can always fall back on is a great chance to reach financial stability given the circumstances.

 So don’t be afraid to move back home after college.
 It’s the smartest thing to do if you don’t have a job, and plus, everyone’s doing it.